ghxiao/city-bench/README.md

 * Postgres/PostGIS connections: `connection_id  sql_statement`

-   The `connection_id` refers to `CONNECTION` from the defintions. `sql_statement` defines the SQL-query which is run on the refered database.
+   The `connection_id` refers to `CONNECTION` from the defintions. `sql_statement` defines the SQL "SELECT-FROM-WHERE" statement which is run on the refered database.
 The result can be processed a set of n-tuples, which can be accesed by its index in `target`.

 * Text files: `file_id`